About the Griffith Institute

 The Topographical Bibliography of Ancient Egyptian Hieroglyphic Texts, Statues, Reliefs and Paintings (also known as Porter & Moss) is an essential reference resource for Egyptologists.
 The project comprehensively collects both published and unpublished information on ancient Egyptian monuments.
 The first seven volumes concisely describe the sites, structures, monuments, and objects in Egypt and beyond, including Nubia (southernmost modern Egypt and northern Sudan).
 Volume 8 addresses the vast corpus of material in museums and private collections without documented provenance.

-The Online Egyptological Bibliography (OEB) is the successor of the Annual Egyptological Bibliography, formerly based in Leiden (Netherlands), integrated with Bibliographie Altägypten.
-The database covers literature in Egyptology from 1822 (the decipherment of hieroglyphs) to the present, with about 175,000 fully searchable references.
-Thanks to a generous grant from the Mellon Foundation (2011-2014), OEB is also integrated with Aigyptos.
+The Online Egyptological Bibliography (OEB) is the successor of the Annual Egyptological Bibliography, formerly based in Leiden (Netherlands), integrated with Bibliographie Altägypten and, thanks to a generous grant from the Mellon Foundation (2011-2014), also with Aigyptos.
+The database covers literature in Egyptology from 1822 (the decipherment of hieroglyphs) to the present, with about 180,000 fully searchable references.

 The Griffith Institute Archive evolved from Griffith's collection of manuscripts, including his extensive excavation records for Meroitic period sites in Nubia.
 Sir Alan Gardiner also generously donated many antiquarian manuscripts, further enriching the collection.
 The Archive now accommodates more than 160 substantial manuscript groups for Egyptology and Ancient Near Eastern Studies, ranging from scholarly papers, early traveller accounts, nineteenth-century photographs, paintings, drawings, and negatives, to born-digital files.
 The complete original records for the discovery, excavation and clearance of the tomb of Tutankhamun form a core group.